By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutrition per serving (approximate)

 Calories: 620 kcal.
 Protein: 42 g.
 Fat: 38 g.
 Saturated fat: 17 g.
-Carbohydrates: 12 g.
-Fiber: 1 g.
-Sodium: variable depending on stock and added salt.
+Carbs: 12 g.
+Sodium varies by stock and added salt.
+Use lower-fat cream or reduce butter to cut calories, noting a loss in silkiness with leaner swaps.

-Expert Pro-Tips: How to elevate the dish to restaurant quality
+Expert Pro-Tips: Elevate to restaurant quality

 FAQ